barryclark/jekyll-now/_posts/2015-11-8-testing-model-validations-with-rspec-3.md

 ```
 And that's it.
 The test will pass.

-Personally I like the `shoulda` gem, but considering it was created for Rails 3 and not updated in years, maybe the 2nd option is the safest.
+Personally I like the shoulda gem, but considering it was created for Rails 3 and not updated in years, maybe the 2nd option is safer.